SDGforskning/sdg-strings/SDG02_query_action_WoS.md

                   )
                 OR
                   (
-                    ("crop$" OR "produce" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses"
+                    ("crop$" OR "produce" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$"
                     OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
                     )
                     NEAR/5 ("production" OR "producer$" OR "grower$" OR "herder$" OR "herding")